• HOME

 Martin Ivanov told me that you had some problems with engines and you had to cut additionally the tires for better grip.

 Yes, that is correct.
 There were always little issues here and there.
 The problem at any modern car now is the electronics.
-Trying to get them to cut out all the fail safe modes, traction controll etc. is becoming big problem now in our industry.
+Trying to get them to cut out all the fail safe modes, traction control etc. is becoming big problem now in our industry.
 Then often enough we are putting separate engine and gearbox to the car with their own wiring loom because it is nearly impossible to switch off all the electronics in modern cars.

 When I drove to the Carrara quarry to visit the location my car was covered with dust.
 I guess it was also a problem while you were filming there.

 You could taste it on your lips.
 It was like powder and we could taste it every night while taking a shower.
 What else is interesting about the quarry that you never have the impression how steep it is when you watch the movie.
-When you actually drive there for real roads are lot more agressive, quite steep.
+When you actually drive there for real roads are lot more aggressive, quite steep.

 Your next Bond movie was ‘Skyfall’.
 You were driving Landrover as Moneypenny in the opening sequence.
 Andy Lister, who Daniel Craig stunt double on the train, told me that you were driving like ninja between cars falling from the train.
 Did you see anything in the dust or you just had feeling when to turn.